Skip to content

 If PIP is awarded, it replaces DLA.
 If not, DLA stops.

-Your child's DLA won't stop until the PIP decision is made.
-There shouldn't be a gap, even if the process takes months.
+This is the transition process you’ll go through.
+Your child’s DLA won’t stop until the PIP decision is made.
+There shouldn’t be a gap in payments, even if the assessment takes months.

 How PIP differs from DLA